1.Blue Cash Preferred® Card from American Express

 - 1%Cash back on all other purchases

-Earn 6% cash back at U.S. supermarkets (up to $6,000 per year), 6% on select U.S. streaming subscriptions, 3% at U.S. gas stations and on transit, plus 1% on other purchases.
+Earn 6% cash back at U.S. supermarkets on up to $6,000 per year in purchases, then 1%.
+Earn 6% cash back on select U.S. streaming subscriptions.
+Earn 3% cash back on gas and transit.

 19.49%-28.49% Variable APR

-The Blue Cash Preferred® Card stands out as the top choice because it offers exceptional cash back rates on essential spending categories like groceries and streaming, making it ideal for families and frequent shoppers.
+The Blue Cash Preferred® Card stands out as the top choice because it offers an impressive 6% cash back on U.S. supermarket purchases, making it ideal for families and frequent shoppers.
+Its generous welcome bonus and high rewards on essential spending categories provide exceptional value.

 Pros: